Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-browser/lan-brave.rst

         :width: 30%
         :alt: Brave settings page

 #.
-On the left hand sidebar, select the "Security and Privacy" section, then the "Security" menu item.
+On the left hand sidebar, select the "Privacy and security" section, then the "Security" menu item.

     .. figure:: /_static/images/ssl/browser/brave_security.png
         :width: 60%
-        :alt: Brave Security and Privacy settings
+        :alt: Brave Privacy and security settings

 #.
 At the bottom of the section, select "Manage Certificates".